MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 46: March 4, Friday

+**Today's Progress**: More progress along the Scrimba path today as well as another couple of Steph E video tutorials on egghead.io.
+Also a bit of work on one of the two frontend mentor projects I've started.

+**Thoughts** Hit a bit of a lull in my progress these last two days, but I think I can regain my focus soon.
+Spreading myself too thin this last week hasn't helped.

 ### Day 45: March 3, Thursday

 **Today's Progress**: A lot of miscellaneous stuff today including some CSS videos from Steph Eckles, a bit more along the Scrimba FEWD path, and getting started on another Frontend Mentor project.